Children Under 16

 - A photo with the child looking at the camera is preferred, although not required.

-You and your child must submit the completed application, including citizenship evidence, photocopy of ID, photo, and fees in person at a passport acceptance facility.
+- You and your child must submit your completed application, including citizenship evidence, photocopy of ID, photo, and fees, in person at a passport acceptance facility.

-Your child may be eligible to apply in person at a passport agency if they are traveling soon.
+- Your child may be eligible to apply in person at a passport agency if you are traveling soon.
 Please see Get a Passport in a Hurry for more information.

 Can I mail in my child's application or apply online?